Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Introduction

+This paper focuses on the spectra of time-limited Toeplitz operators and the resulting implications in signal processing and information theory, containing part survey and part novel work.
+In particular, as new results, we study the spectra of time-frequency limiting operators on locally compact abelian groups and analyze applications in representation and approximation of band-limited signals, generalizing the existing results in \Cref{sec:tfintro}.

-The remainder of paper, which is part survey and part novel work, is organized as follows.
+The remainder of paper is organized as follows.
 Section~\ref{sec:preliminary} reviews harmonic analysis on locally compact abelian groups and draws a connection between time-limited Toeplitz operators and the effective dimensionality of certain related signal families.
-Next, Section~\ref{sec:TF operator on group} reviews existing results on the eigenvalues of time-frequency limiting operators and generalizes these results to locally compact abelian groups.
-Applications of this unifying treatment are discussed in relation to channel capacity and in relation to representation and approximation of signals.
-Finally, Section~\ref{sec:General Toeplitz Operators} reviews Szeg\H{o}'s theorem and its (existing) generalization to locally compact abelian groups.
-New applications are discussed in channel capacity, signal representation, and numerical analysis.
-This work also opens up new questions concerning applications and research directions, which we discuss at the ends of Sections~\ref{sec:TF operator on group} and~\ref{sec:General Toeplitz Operators}.
+Next, Section~\ref{sec:General Toeplitz Operators} reviews Szeg\H{o}'s theorem and its (existing) generalization to locally compact abelian groups.
+Applications are discussed in channel capacity, signal representation, and numerical analysis.
+Finally, Section~\ref{sec:TF operator on group} reviews existing results on the eigenvalues of time-frequency limiting operators and generalizes these results to locally compact abelian groups.
+New applications of this unifying treatment are discussed in relation to channel capacity and in relation to representation and approximation of signals.
+This work also opens up new questions concerning applications and research directions, which we discuss at the ends of \Cref{sec:General Toeplitz Operators} and \Cref{sec:TF operator on group}.